 Scheme 2.
 Photochemistry of 2.

-At significantly lower concentrations of 1 the photoconversion of 1 to 2 proceeds via a further intermediate that can be monitored as a complete step prior to further degradation as evidenced by recording the electronic absorption spectra in the UV/Vis after stepwise illumination at 340 nm of a 500 µM solution of 1 in n-hexane (Figure 6).
+At significantly lower concentrations of 1, the photoconversion of 1 to 2 proceeds via a further intermediate, which can be monitored as a complete step prior to further degradation, as evidenced by recording the electronic absorption spectra in the UV/Vis after stepwise illumination at 340 nm of a 500 µM solution of 1 in n-hexane (Figure 6).
 Within the first 5 s of illumination, the absorption spectrum of 1 with two characteristic bands at ca. 230 and 280 nm decreases while an absorption spectrum with two distinct bands peaking at ca. 350, 300 and 210 nm is formed.
 This suggests the build-up of a further intermediate under diluted concentrations prior to final formation of 2.
 On prolonged illumination the formed absorption spectrum becomes particularly